French report: 330,000 children victims of church sex abuse

-PARIS (AP) — A major French report released Tuesday found that an estimated 330,000 children were victims of sex abuse within France’s Catholic Church over the past 70 years, in France's first major reckoning with the devastating phenomenon.
+PARIS (AP) — An estimated 330,000 children were victims of sex abuse within France’s Catholic Church over the past 70 years, according to a major report released Thursday that is France’s first major reckoning with the devastating phenomenon.

-The president of the commission that issued the report, Jean-Marc Sauvé, said the estimate, based on scientific research, includes abuses committed by priests and others clerics as well as by non-religious people involved in the church.
-He said about 80% are male victims.
+The figure includes abuses committed by some 3,000 priests and other people involved in the church — wrongdoing that Catholic authorities covered up over decades in a “systemic manner,” according to the president of the commission that issued the report, Jean-Marc Sauvé.

+The head of the French bishops conference asked forgiveness from the victims.
+The group is meeting Tuesday to discuss next steps.

 “The consequences are very serious,” Sauvé said.
 “About 60% of men and women who were sexually abused encounter major problems in their sentimental or sexual life.”